How Summer Heat Actually Damages Your Roof (And What to Do About It)

 What’s Happening in Your Attic

 Your attic takes the brunt of summer heat.
 In a poorly ventilated attic, temperatures can climb past 160 degrees.
-That heat doesn’t stay in the attic – it radiates down through your ceiling and drives up your air conditioning costs, and it radiates up through your roof deck and accelerates shingle degradation from below.
+That heat radiates down through your ceiling and drives up your AC costs, and it radiates up through your roof deck, accelerating shingle degradation from below.

-Proper attic ventilation – balanced intake at the soffits and exhaust at the ridge – keeps attic temperatures manageable and extends the life of your roofing system significantly.
-If your attic feels like an oven when you open the hatch in July, that’s worth addressing.
+Proper attic ventilation — balanced intake at the soffits and exhaust at the ridge — keeps attic temperatures manageable and significantly extends the life of your roofing system.

 What You Should Do Right Now